apache/flink/docs/dev/table/types.md

 Data Type Annotations
 ---------------------

-Extracting a data type reflectively is not always successful because logical information might be missing.
+At many locations in the API, Flink tries to automatically extract data type from class information using reflection to avoid repetitive manual schema work.
+However, extracting a data type reflectively is not always successful because logical information might be missing.
 Therefore, it might be necessary to add additional information close to a class or field declaration for supporting the extraction logic.

 The following table lists classes that can be implicitly mapped to a data type without requiring further information: